 Group Comparisons

-The statistical identification of markers that differ between groups based on both single nucleotide polymorphisms and the presence / absence of genomic loci is implemented using a two stage approach: 1) The ‘approximate’ vectorized Fisher's Exact Test (FET) from the R corpora package is calculated (http://cran.r-project.org/web/packages/corpora/index.html), and the 100 most-significant results are then subject to the FET from the base R statistical package [35].
+The statistical identification of markers that differ between groups based on both single nucleotide polymorphisms and the presence / absence of genomic loci is implemented using a two stage approach: 1) To rapidly assess the thousands of possibilities, the ‘approximate’ vectorized Fisher's Exact Test (FET) from the R corpora package is calculated (http://cran.r-project.org/web/packages/corpora/index.html), following which the exact FET value is computed for the 100 most-significant results using the FET function from the base R statistical package [35].
+The comparisons are corrected for multiple-testing using the false-discovery rate method of Benjamini and Hochberg.
 All single-nucleotide polymorphisms and genomic presence / absence data reside in the database, and require only the retrieval and P-value computation for the strains of interest for the real time analysis of genome markers.

 The R Shiny interface is used for group creation and all metadata fields are pre-populated for all strains in the database.
 This makes comparing, for example, all human and non-human strains of a given serotype as simple as selecting groups based on the serotype and host metadata fields, and clicking the compare button.
 Additionally, custom groups of any genomes can be created and saved to a user-profile so they become available whenever the user is logged in.
 These custom groups can include private genomes available only to the logged-in user, in addition to any public genomes.